The Clarksdale White House

 One cannot miss the distinct Clarksdale White House when driving down the main boulevard of West 2nd Street, which links Downtown Clarksdale to the historical residential neighborhood West of the Sunflower River.

 The stately Clarksdale White House, built in 1917, has long been an iconic home in the Delta town rife with Clarksdale history.
 It is enhanced due to its sitting atop an unexpected elevated foundation within the extensive property lines.

 The home is anchored on one side by a massive four-car garage that serves as an additional focal point for the beautiful home.

 Two large magnolia trees proudly rest on either side of the front entrance giving it a formal yet inviting appearance.
 The dignified front door steps along with the abundance of windows beckons guests to come inside.

 Having been born in Clarksdale but raised in Tallahatchie County on a farm, Magical Madge has vivid memories of her trips to the Delta town with her mother.
 Invariably, they would drive down the main boulevard, West Second Street, where all the big, pretty houses were located.
 Madge would crane her neck every single time looking for that amazing home on the corner with the huge carport.
 She imagined what it would be like if she could go inside.

 In 2010, her dream became a reality when Magical Madge and Chilly Billy Howell had the opportunity to purchase what was known as the Wegener home and now lovingly called The Clarksdale White House.
 (CWH)

 After most of their five children had grown and moved away, the couple decided to convert their primary residence into a B & B of sorts.
-Having already converted the back Guest House into an overnight accommodation in 2012, they began renting out three of the large bedrooms in the CWH, each with a private bath, to visitors from all over the world.
+Having already converted the back Guest House into an overnight accommodation in 2012, they began renting out their five large bedrooms in the CWH, each with a private bath, to visitors from all over the world.